AdobeDocs/journey-optimizer-b2b.en/help/user/content/assets-overview.md

 >[!BEGINTABS]

->[!TAB Add Marketo Engage Design Studio image assets]
+>[!TAB Add Marketo Engage image assets]

-You can add Marketo Engage Design Studio assets using either of the following methods:
+You can add Marketo Engage assets using either of the following methods:

 * Add a structural element, then drag-and-drop assets from the left navigation into the visual canvas.
 * Add a structural element, then drag-and-drop the _image_ content type into the structure.
 In the properties settings on the right, there are two ways to specify the image: